Idiom of the Week – Week 3

 About the author

-Originally from the US, Mindy Ehrhart Krull holds a master's degree in journalism and has been teaching English and working as an author, proofreader and editor in Germany since 2008.
+Originally from the US, Mindy Ehrhart Krull holds a master's degree in journalism and has been teaching English and working as an author, editor and proofreader in Germany since 2008.

-At DELS, she leads a team of 10 English trainers and language professionals.
+At DELS, she leads a team of several English trainers and language professionals.

 Cookie Consent Banner von Real Cookie Banner